PixelClear/PixelClear.github.io/_posts/2019-02-21-Adapter-Pattern.markdown

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In cases like this when we have type which is not consistent with the interface we might use adapter pattern.
+In cases like above we have type which is not consistent with the interface.
+The solution might be to use adapter pattern.
 Lets see how we can do that using template and function pointer

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~